 A work may be published in multiple volumes.
 Typically you would cite just the single volume you have consulted.

 If this is the first information you have for the container, start with a capital:

 Devereux, Bob, editor.
 The Secret Correspondence of Elizabeth I. Vol. 5, Essex Press, 1991.

 Fielding, Annabel, editor.
 Famous Defamation Suits from Britain and France.
 Revised ed., vol. 7, Subpoena Press, 2001.

-For more information about citing volumes, see the section on number.
+For more information about citing volumes, see the page on containers.

 In some cases you may want to provide the original publication date.
 This supplemental information comes right after the title and before the first container:

 Lively, William.
 The Spanish Comedy.
 1598.
 Edited by Karen Sondheim, Oxbridge UP, 2014.

 For books published prior to 1900, you are allowed to provide the city of publication rather than the publisher: